 University Housing provides an inclusive living experience for more than 8,000 Cal Poly students.
-Engaging residential life programs, led by professional staff and peer leaders in diverse Learning Communities, provide a foundational experience that supports Learn by Doing, encourages excellence, and promotes student success.
+Engaging programs, led by professional staff and peer leaders in diverse Residential Learning Communities, provide a foundational experience that supports Learn by Doing, encourages excellence, and promotes student success.

-Because students who live on campus have greater success in college, Cal Poly requires all first-year students to live on campus. * University Housing also offers campus housing to continuing, transfer and graduate students.
+Because students who live on campus have greater success in college, Cal Poly requires all first-year students to live on campus.* A second year housing requirement is currently being phased in; please see our website for more information.
 All campus residents have access to academic, social, wellness and awareness events and enjoy opportunities to build life-long friendships.

 *First-year students who do not intend to live on campus may request an exemption.
 Exemptions from the residential requirement are considered based upon the first-year On-Campus Living Exemption Policy.